Captain Castle

 The Captain, who had a soft spot for Ferret, said: "Yes.
 There will be snacks."

-And that, more or less, is how Captain Castle retired.
-He did not announce it at a great gathering.
+He did not announce his retirement at a great gathering.
 He did not give a speech.
-He simply did not show up for his next tournament, and when his tournament-bag came looking for him, he was already walking down the road towards the Slow Lake to introduce himself to a quiet bishop named Pinwell.
+He simply did not show up for his next tournament, and when his tournament-bag came looking for him three days later, he was already walking down the road towards the Slow Lake.

 Pinwell answered the library door slowly.
 He was holding a teacup.
 He said: "Yes?"